YasinAflatoon/HTML/README.md

 > This repo is my notebook for writing down anything I learn about HTML.

 HTML stands for "HyperText Markup Language" and it's basically just a language that we can use to create web pages.
-HTML is not a programming language and it is too easy to learn, because you don't need to do logical problem-solving.
+HTML is not a programming language and it is too easy to learn because you don't need to do logical problem-solving.

 ## Notes